nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Steps 3a1-3a2 are repeated until the right add vendor command format is recognised
     * Use case resumes at step 4.
 * 3b.
 Adding tags
     * 3b1.
-User enters /add vendorsName location contactNumber /tag tag
+User enters the add command along with the tag
     * 3b2.
 GAB returns added vendor
     * Steps 3b1-3b2 are repeated until the right add vendor command format is recognised
     * Use case resumes at step 4.